Priyankapatel011/Build-an-Forum-Leaderboard/README.md

 # Build-an-Forum-Leaderboard
-A forum posts viewer that fetches the latest topics from the forum and displays them in a table
+A forum posts viewer that fetches the topics from the freeCodeCamp's forum and displays them in a table